At GolfGarb we are a small team focussed on the quality of what we do. This extends in equal measure to our sustainability policies.

 While browsing our fabulous collections, keep an eye out for the following eco-ranges and technologies.
 We will always list them in our product descriptions and fabric information:

 adidas - adidas are achieving huge things in their eco drive.
-The majority of the SS21 collection contains recycled polyester reclaimed from ocean plastic (PRIMEBLUE), and general plastics (PRIMEGREEN).
-Golf shoes are next on their agenda.
+You'll be hard pressed to find items that don't contain recycled polyester in their AW21 collection.
+This is derived from reclaimed ocean plastic (PRIMEBLUE), and reclaimed general plastics (PRIMEGREEN).

-Daily Sports - The Conscious Golf Collection contains products made in recycled polyester.
+Daily Sports - The Conscious Golf Collection contains products made in recycled polyester and the brand have set a target for 2025.
+By then at least 80% of their golf will be sustainability-labelled.
+This covers all the sustainability-labelled garments (garments made from recycled polyester, fleece from recycled PET bottles or degradable garments).
 Their sustainability goals reach far beyond the clothing and they are making great progress towards their targets for all areas of the business.

 Galvin Green - Perpetual ( yarn created from recycled bottles ) appears in their Insula range.
 The majority of their clothing is Bluesign® approved, ensuring it is manufactured in a responsible and sustainable manner.
 Click here for more information on Bluesign®.
 A number of their waterproofs also utilise a PFC free water repellent treatment.
 The OEKO-TEX 100 rating, similar to the Bluesign system, gives you certainty that every component has been tested and cleared for harmful substances and works above basic international standards.
 Find out more here.
 This has brought the new Ventil8 PLUS polos into the sustainable mix.

-Röhnisch - Look out for the logo indicating the item is from their Sustainable Choice Range ( Recycled polyester, recycled polyamide, Econyl, organic cotton, biodegradable membrane (laminate), 100% fluorocarbon-free, RDS down standard ).
+Röhnisch - Their goal is to use 100% sustainable fabrics by 2025.
+Look out for the logo indicating the item is from their Sustainable Choice Range ( Recycled polyester, recycled polyamide, Econyl, organic cotton, biodegradable membrane (laminate), 100% fluorocarbon-free, RDS down standard ).
 Even the hangtags are made with recycled paper and printed with soy-based ink.
 They apply this world-supporting approach across their business, from transportation to work with a charity in India.

 If you would like to learn more about the sustainable policies adopted by some of our key brands you can read on here...